chbatey/chbatey.github.io/_posts/2016-04-08-cassandra-columnfamily-metrics.md

 ```

 This is another metric useful for tuning datamodels as you don't want your
-partitions to contain too manyn cells.
+partitions to contain too many cells.
 It is useful to check that you don't have
 any unbounded growrth.
 However I tend to look more at the size of a cell
 in bytes rather than cells.